 Confidentiality and Professional Secrecy

 Sekretess och tystnadsplikt - engelskaThe professionals that you have contact with at a health clinic are not allowed to talk about you with anyone or release written information from the clinic about you to anyone.
-This is called confidentiality.
-All professionals who work in health and medical care are legally obliged to follow confidentiality rules and regulations.
+This is called confidentiality and professional secrecy.
+It applies to everyone who works in health care.

 Everything you say and everything that is written about you in your medical records is confidential.
 Confidentiality applies to both people and government agencies.
 Staff who do not comply with the Secrecy Act are guilty of committing a crime and can be prosecuted in a court of law.